 Companies in this industry manufacture toiletries and grooming products, including perfumes, shampoos, skin lotions, and shaving cream, as well as lipstick, mascara, and other cosmetics.
 Major companies include Estee Lauder, Johnson & Johnson, and Procter & Gamble (all based in the US), as well as L’Oreal (France), Shiseido (Japan), and Unilever (the Netherlands and the UK).

-The global personal care products industry has revenue of about $250 billion per year, according to the Personal Care Products Council.
-Top producers include manufacturers in the US, the EU, Russia, and Brazil.
-The BRIC nations - Brazil, Russia, India, and China - are the fastest-growing markets for personal care products.
+The global personal care products industry has revenue of about $260 billion per year, according to the Personal Care Products Council.
+China and India are among the fastest-growing markets for personal care products.

 Nearly all large US manufacturers are expanding operations, sales, and distribution internationally.
-Exports, primarily to Canada and the UK, are about 20 percent of US production.
-Imports are significant, representing about 15 percent of the US market.
-Key import sources are France and Canada.
+Exports are about 20% of US production.
+Top export markets include Canada and the UK.
+Imports are significant, representing about 20% of the US market.
+Key import sources are France, Canada, and China.

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options